guide

 The ideal temperature for your living room

-The ideal temperature in the living room is between 19 and 22°.
-This is where you spend a lot of time – and often for long periods sitting still – so it’s likely that you might get a bit more chilly.
-Of course, the higher you go, the more energy you’ll use – so try to go no higher than 21° if you can.
+The ideal temperature in the living room is between 19°C and 22°C. This is where you spend a lot of time – and often for long periods sitting still – so it’s likely that you might get a bit more chilly.
+Of course, the higher the temperature, the more energy you’ll use.
+It’s generally a good idea to go no higher than 21°C.

 The ideal temperature for your bathroom

-You don’t want to step out of the shower into an icy cold room!
-For this reason, it’s best to set your bathroom to around 22°, making sure it’s comfortable for those all-important moments in the morning or evening.
+You might like to set your bathroom temperature to around 22°C, so you feel comfortable when you step out of the bath or shower.
 Plus, running the bath or shower will create humidity that keeps more warmth in the air – meaning that your boiler won’t have to do as much work to maintain the temperature.

 The ideal temperature for your bedroom

 Your bedroom doesn’t need to be as warm as other rooms.
-This is because you generally spend your time there in bed!
-Many of us don’t like to be too hot at night, so a bedroom’s ideal temperature shouldn’t be any higher than 20° – and it could be as low as 15 or 16°.
+This is because you generally spend your time there in bed.
+Many of us don’t like to be too hot at night, so a bedroom’s ideal temperature shouldn’t be any higher than 20°C – and it could be as low as 15°C or 16°C.

 What is the ideal room temperature in winter and summer?

 The ideal room temperature is actually the same all year round.
-Whether it’s summer or winter, you should aim for around 18 to 20°C as a guide.
+Whether it’s summer or winter, you should aim for around 18°C to 20°C as a guide.

-In the summer months, the challenge is more about bringing the temperature down.
-Once again, humidity is a big factor, so opening windows and doors to create air flow will help lower the moisture in the air – and with it, the temperature?
+In the summer months, the challenge can be more about bringing the temperature down.
+Humidity is a big factor, so opening windows and doors to create air flow will help lower the moisture in the air – and with it, the temperature.

-Whether it’s winter or summer, our guide to the world’s best low carbon heating options could help you find alternative ways to keep your house warm, and your lifestyle green.
+Whether it’s winter or summer, our guide to the world’s best low carbon heating options could help you find alternative ways to keep your house warm, and your lifestyle greener.

 Have average room temperatures changed?